trishnasharma/ecs171_final_project/README.md

 Dorothy Le: Evaluated the models for its accuracy

+Shivam Bhandari: Worked on the introduction of the project and worked on updating README with trishna.

 Hiren Patel: worked on creating data visualisation for the data exploration and implementing the various iteration of CNN models with Bhavi

 Trishna Sharma: Worked on creating figures, graphs, and added explanations to the code to Google Colab and worked on updating README with Shivam and the team.